 Because I don’t own an air fryer, I baked the brownies in the oven, using the same temperature and time.
 Angela recommended browning the marshmallows under the broiler for about one minute.

 S’mores perfection!
 I think they might even have been better on the second day.

-Recipe development for these chocolate chip marshmallow cookie bars was a combination of my first attempt at chocolate chip marshmallow cookies and Angela’s recipe for s’mores bars.
+The recipe for these chocolate chip marshmallow cookie bars was a combination of my first attempt at chocolate chip marshmallow cookies and Angela’s recipe for s’mores bars.
 First, baking cookies as bar cookies eliminates the problem of spread that I had with my first chocolate chip marshmallow cookies.

 To solve the problem of the marshmallows melting into the batter, I limited the marshmallows to the s’mores inspired top of the graham cracker cookie bars.
 I again substituted pulverized graham crackers for flour in the cookie bar itself.
 And I decreased the amount of sugar but browned the butter to give the bar more oomph.